klaarnut/user-docs/en/glossary.md

 ## M
 **My Site**
-: Your real website when it's called by everyone.
+: Your real website to be seen by everyone.

 ## N